 There are currently 39 cities of literature, spanning 28 countries and six continents, and representing a combined population of more than 26 million.
 Manchester is one of the five cities of literature in the United Kingdom, sitting alongside Norwich, Edinburgh, Nottingham and Exeter.

 Cities of Literature are active in making the literary and creative sectors of their cities thrive through a shared global strategy.
-Network-wide collaborations have included World Poetry Day, International Literacy Day, and Cities of Literature Recommend, which saw each city promote one book and one author from their city.
+Network-wide collaborations have include World Poetry Day, International Literacy Day, Translation Day, and International Mother Language Day – which Manchester leads on.